dialoguemd/covid-19/src/content/ca-ab/reporting.md

 ## Alberta: Who should I contact if I think I have COVID-19?

-If you have COVID-19 symptoms and have travelled outside Canada or were exposed to someone who has COVID-19, stay home and call Health Link 811 for instructions.
+If you have symptoms and recently travelled outside Canada or were exposed to someone who has COVID-19, stay home and call [Health Link 811](https://www.albertahealthservices.ca/assets/healthinfo/link/index.html) for instructions.
+Do not go to the ER.

-Do not go to a health care facility without consulting 811 first.
 If you need immediate medical attention, call 911 and inform them that you may have COVID-19.

 [Source: Government of Alberta](https://www.alberta.ca/coronavirus-info-for-albertans.aspx)